cyclr/docs/pages/connector-authentication/odoo.md

 tags: [connector]
 ---

-# Odoo setup
+## Odoo setup

 You can find Odoo's documentation on how to configure your Odoo instance for API access [here](https://www.odoo.com/documentation/16.0/developer/api/external_api.html?highlight=pagination#configuration).
-Please contact your server administrator if you need help obtaining credentials.
+Please contact your server administrator if you need help to obtain credentials.

 <a name="get-database-names"></a>

-## Get database names
+### Get database names

 To get database names on your Odoo instance visit `{Server URL}/web/database/selector` in a web browser.
-Use the full database name as it appears in the list during account setup.
+Use the full database name as it appears in the list when you setup the connector in Cyclr.

-# Cyclr setup
+## Cyclr setup

-## Account setup
+### Account setup

-You will be asked for the following values when installing the Odoo connector within an account:
+You will be asked for the below values when you install the Odoo connector within an account:

 | Value             | Description                                                  |
 | :---------------- | :----------------------------------------------------------- |